Children’s Enrichment Center

 • Shows good sportsmanship

-• Knows parents' names
+• Knows first and last names

-• Knows address
+• Knows parents names

 • Knows phone number